larskholte/CloseLater/README.md

 }
 ```

+See a more detailed example in `example.cpp`.

-If you frequently use a specific function to close a resource, such as free(), you can create a special class.
+A final note: If you frequently use a specific function to close a resource, such as free(), you might consider using `typedef` to create a special type of CLoseLater class for convenience.

 ```c++
 typedef CloseLater<free> FreeLater;
 ```

-See a more detailed example in `example.cpp`.